alexandrainst/ragger/README.md

 ### Retrievers

 Retrievers are used to retrieve documents related to a query.
-These can all be imported from `alexandrainst_ragger.retriever`.

 - `EmbeddingRetriever`: A retriever that uses embeddings to retrieve documents.
 These embeddings are computed using an embedder, which can be one of the following: